manlikedex/arc-raiders-updates-tool/README.md

 PatchForge — the Arc Raiders patch data comparison & analytics tool.

-This version is written to make your project shine on GitHub, Reddit, and Discord — optimized for discoverability, readability, and developer onboarding.

 🧾 README.md
 # ⚙️ PatchForge
 ### Arc Raiders Patch Comparator & Data Intelligence Toolkit